smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 - **Feature Description:** Login frequency per user, Timestamps

 ## **🔧 Experimental Setup**
-To ensure the reproducibility of our results, the following computing environment was used:
+To ensure the reproducibility of our results, the following computing environment is used:

 - **Computing Environment:**
 - **GPU:** 2-NVIDIA-RTX-A6000